republik/plattform/packages/styleguide/src/components/AudioPlayer/docs.md

 Props:

+- `mode`: string, `inline` (default) or `overlay`.
+Determines the style of player.
+Overlay players include an expanded mode and support additional features, like setting the playback rate.
 - `src`: An object (required) representing the audio's source with these keys:
   -- `mp3`: The mp3 source URL of the audio.
   -- `aac`: The aac source URL of the audio.